The Fear of Being Still

 No. Plan.
 To.
 Leave.

 My plan thus far has been to throw myself into therapy.
-However, I’m too cheap for actual therapy so instead I’m doing ‘therapy via podcasts’.
+However, I’m too cheap for actual therapy, so instead, I’m doing ‘therapy via podcasts’.
 I adore podcasts.
-I’m listening to (more like devouring) them on my runs, subway rides, downtime trying to make sense of all of the emotions, fears, and thoughts floating through my head.
+I’m listening to (more like devouring) them on my runs, subway rides, and downtime, trying to make sense of all of the emotions, fears, and thoughts floating through my head.

 Here are a few of my favorites lately: